Saqibur/Batch-Rename-V2/README.md

 ```

 ## Doing
-- Add cover image from MAL.
-2. Option to create a new folder and files instead of renaming.
+1. Option to create a new folder and files instead of renaming.
+2. Add some unit tests.
 ---- FIRST MILESTONE ----

 ## TODO
+- Auto-detect show name from folder name.
 - Remove all the wikipedia stuff
 - Create persistent CLI.
 - The so-called function approach has a problem i need to fix.
 Right now, it needs to get evaluated every time.
 I don't want that.